-5 Reasons the Bible Gives That the Devil Is a Liar
+5 Ways the Bible Proves the Devil is a Liar

 - Dr. Sandra Hamer Smith Contributing Writer

 The Bible makes it clear that Devil is a liar.
 In John 8:44, Jesus says, “You belong to your father, the Devil, and you want to carry out your father’s desires.
 He was a murderer from the beginning, not holding to the truth, for there is no truth in him.
 When he lies, he speaks his native language, for he is a liar and the father of lies.”

 The Bible also calls the Devil the accuser of God’s children.
 Revelation 12:10 says, “Then I heard a loud voice in heaven say: “Now have come the salvation and the power and the kingdom of our God, and the authority of his Messiah.
 For the accuser of our brothers and sisters, who accuses them before our God day and night, has been hurled down.”

 Webster’s dictionary defines the verb lie as “to make an untrue statement with intent to deceive or to create a false or misleading statement.”
 The noun lie is “to make an assertion of something known or believed by the speaker to be untrue with an intent to deceive.”
 It is also defined as “an untrue or inaccurate statement that may or not be believed by the speaker or writer.”

 The Bible makes God’s attitude about lying clear.
 Proverbs 18:22 says a poor man is better than a liar.

 5 Reasons We Know the Devil is a Liar according to the Bible